Caltech-IPAC/kete/README.md

 ### Units and Reference Frame

-NEOSpy uses the ICRF Reference frame as the base coordinate frame, with units of AU, with time in JD with Barycentric Dynamical Time (TDB) scaling.
+Kete uses the ICRF Reference frame as the base coordinate frame, with units of AU, with time in JD with Barycentric Dynamical Time (TDB) scaling.
 Internally this frame converted to an Ecliptic coordinate system which is defined by the Obliquity Angle definition used by JPL Horizons, which is the defined IAU76/80 model in the J2000 frame.